Picton Mahoney Asset Management Announces Monthly Distribution for Picton Mahoney Fortified Income Alternative Fund Exchange Traded Fund Units and Picton Mahoney Fortified Special Situations Alternative Fund Exchange Traded Fund Units

 - PFSS.TO

 TORONTO, Feb.
-11, 2022 /CNW/ - (TSX: PFIA) (TSX: PFSS) Picton Mahoney Asset Management announced today that it has declared the February 2022 monthly cash distribution of $0.0240 per unit for the ETF units ("ETF Units") of the Picton Mahoney Fortified Income Alternative Fund.
+11, 2022 (GLOBE NEWSWIRE) -- (TSX: PFIA, PFSS) Picton Mahoney Asset Management announced today that it has declared the February 2022 monthly cash distribution of $0.0240 per unit for the ETF units (“ETF Units”) of the Picton Mahoney Fortified Income Alternative Fund.

 Picton Mahoney Asset Management announced today that it has declared the February 2022 monthly cash distribution of $0.0465 per unit for the ETF Units of the Picton Mahoney Fortified Special Situations Alternative Fund.